Folkestone Groomers Directory

 All the trainers listed in this guide use positive, reward-based methods.
 That means teaching through encouragement, not punishment.
 When your puppy does something right, they get a reward—food, toys, praise, or play.
 When they make mistakes, you simply redirect them to the correct behaviour and reward that instead.

 This approach builds confidence and trust.
 Your puppy learns that training is fun and that working with you brings good things.
 Compare that to punishment-based methods, where dogs learn to obey out of fear.
 Fearful dogs are unpredictable, anxious, and more likely to bite when stressed.
+Early positive training also helps prevent reactivity issues later—if your dog does develop reactive behaviors, our guide on reactive dog training and grooming safety plans offers specialized management strategies.

 Never tell your puppy off for accidents, barking, or failing to come when called.
 Punishment creates anxiety and often makes problems worse.
 If your puppy has an accident indoors, clean it up quietly and take them outside more frequently.
 If they don't come when called, make the reward bigger and more exciting next time.